-How Derek Jeter Went From Major Player to Married Dad: Inside the Settling Down of Baseball's Most Famous Bachelor
+How Derek Jeter Went From Major Player to Married Dad: Domesticating Baseball's Most Famous Bachelor - E!
+Online

 Jeter told The New York Times he planned to call his buddy in light of those remarks; at some point, whether before or after that chat, Rodriguez clarified, saying, "'How can I ever dog Derek Jeter?
 It's impossible.
 There is nothing to knock.
 He's a great defensive player.
 He's a great offensive player.He's one of the top three players in the game, for the greatest team of my era.''

 Rodriguez joined the Yankees in 2004 and they played together until Jeter retired.
-Sitting down for a joint interview with CNBC this past May to talk about their respective charities, they were asked if their friendship had recovered from A-Rod's more outspoken days, to which Jeter said, "You're bringing up stories from about 20 years ago, huh?"
+Sitting down for a joint interview with CNBC in May 2017 to talk about their respective charities, they were asked if their friendship had recovered from A-Rod's more outspoken days, to which Jeter said, "You're bringing up stories from about 20 years ago, huh?"
 Rodriguez added, "Is this the History channel?"

+This past January, Page Six reported that the former teammates, both of whom are now happily settled down, chatted pleasantly for about five minutes upon running into each other at the Rao's by the Beach pop-up at the W South Beach.

-Meanwhile, though Jeter remained tight-lipped about his love life, he never suppressed his love of the New York Knicks, treating a parade of dates, including girlfriends Jordana Brewster and Vanessa Minillo, to courtside seats at Madison Square Garden.
+Meanwhile, though Jeter remained tight-lipped about his love life, he never suppressed his love of the New York Knicks, treating a parade of dates, including girlfriends Jordana Brewster and Vanessa Lachey (then Vanessa Minnillo), to courtside seats at Madison Square Garden.
 He reportedly was charmed by Brewster after seeing her in The Fast and the Furious and set out to meet her—which if true wouldn't have been the first time he had made it a reality after liking the look of a lady onscreen.
 Such is the Jeter life.

-They mutually parted ways in 2002, he dated Minillo the following year (publicly enough that they even made it onto a red carpet together) and then he was linked to Adriana Lima.
+They mutually parted ways in 2002, he dated Vanessa the following year (publicly enough that they even made it onto a red carpet together) and then he was linked to Adriana Lima.

-New York Mets pitcher Matt Harvey, who dated Lima more recently and was said to have been heartbroken when she was out with ex Julian Edelman (reportedly enough so that he skipped a game—not one he was supposed to pitch—and got suspended), told Men's Journal in 2013, talking about Jeter, "That guy is the model.
+New York Mets pitcher Matt Harvey told Men's Journal in 2013, talking about Jeter, "That guy is the model.
 First off, let's just look at the women he's dated.
 Obviously, he goes out—he's meeting these girls somewhere—but you never hear about it.
 That's where I want to be."

+(Harvey later dated Lima and, after they parted ways, was said to have been so heartbroken in May 2017 when she was seen at a Met Gala after-party with her ex-boyfriend Julian Edelman, that Harvey skipped a game—not one he was supposed to pitch—and ending up suspended for three games.)

 Jessica Alba was linked to Jeter in 2004, but he was a free agent by 2005, when he was spotted shortly after New Year's getting cozy with actress Stacy Lynn Spierer at the Waldorf Astoria hotel.
 When she told the NY Daily News that her boyfriend was involved in the Secret Santa Project with her (sports stars teamed up to give holiday presents to underprivileged kids), she was asked if that boyfriend was Jeter.
 "Oh, gosh," she said, reportedly getting flustered.
 "I don't know what to say.
 I don't know what I'm allowed to say."